Industry Spy: Domain & Hosting

 Domain reselling is a widely popular business on the internet today and the world wide web is replete with several glittering ads and all smiles faces claiming to earn a fortune through this simple and almost free business.

-Take it with a pinch of salt but yes, even if we cut the flab, we would still agree that if practised properly, the domain reselling is a business that can offer a sustainable income, high growth opportunities, and a good profit!
+Take it with a pinch of salt but yes, even if we cut the flab, we would still agree that if practiced properly, the domain reselling is a business that can offer a sustainable income, high growth opportunities, and a good profit!
 But what about domains that sell for jaw-dropping amounts!

 Premium takes can shoot up your income instantly but selling names like insure.com is externally rare and depends upon your good stars.
 Occasionally we do come across positively surprising prices.
 However, it needs extra grey matter and keen business acumen that you “can’t learn but earn with experience!”

 However, as with any other promising business, the domain name business also attracts the attention of the elements that resort to questionable practices for gaining maximum profit.
 One such practice is Domain Name Front Running.

 What is Domain Name Front Running?
 (In detail)

 In short, it is a practice that involves monitoring your domain inquiry activities and immediately register any domain name that you searched for but didn’t buy.
 The objective is to sell that domain name to you at premium prices.
 Apart from that, the same or similar practices can also be used by businesses to discourage competition and enjoy a certain monopoly.
 We would know about the same in this article: